 93. Can we say that java program never goes out of memory due to its features?

 Answer: As the automatic garbage collection is provided by Java but due to this we can’t say that the program will not go out of memory as there is a possibility that creation of Java objects takes place at a faster rate as compared to garbage collection which results in filling of all the available memory resources.
 Therefore, we can’t say that it never goes out of memory due to its feature like garbage collection or any other.

 94. What is Inheritance?

-Answer: Inheritance means the process in which the one class can extend to another class, So that the codes can get reused from one class to another class.
-The existing class is known is known as the Super class whereas the derived class is known as a sub class.
+Answer: Inheritance means the process in which the one class can extend to another class so that the codes can be reused.
+The existing class is known as the Super class whereas the derived class is known as a sub class.

 Inheritance is applicable for public and protected members only and not for others.
 Private members can’t be inherited.

 95. What are multiple inheritances?
 Is it supported by Java?